 An unhappy couple

-The Duke was probably a disappointing husband.
+In Napoleon in America, King Louis XVIII at one point looks to his nephew, the Duke of Angoulême, for support, but is disappointed in the result.
+That about sums up the poor Duke’s life.
+He was probably a disappointing husband.
 He lacked his father’s charm and manners, and had a sickly appearance.
 Even a partisan of the royal family said,

 He is small, ugly and awkwardly built.
 He has very little brains and speaks in an uneducated manner.
 (1)

-The Duke of Angoulême was widely thought to be impotent or homosexual, and there’s a good chance the marriage was never consummated.
+The Duke of Angoulême was widely thought to be impotent or homosexual.
+There’s a good chance the marriage was never consummated.
 There were rumours, probably unfounded, that he ill-treated the Duchess.
 In public they were courteous to each other.
 Marshal Macdonald wrote: